neilrackett/atarist-pong-wars/README.md

 ## Run

+The latest version of Pong Wars is available for download from the [releases](https://github.com/neilrackett/atarist-pong-wars/releases) page, where you can:

-- Copy `PONGWARS.TOS` and `PONGWARS.PI1` to your Atari ST and run it.
+- Copy `PONGWARS.TOS` and `PONGWARS.PI1` to your floppy or hard disk; _or_
-- Press Esc to quit.
+- Use the `PONGWARS.ST` bootable disk image with your favourite emulator

-Don't have a real Atari ST?
-Try it from drive C of our [Atari ST in 3D](https://labs.mesmotronic.com/atari-st) or download a bootable disk image for your favourite emulator on the [releases](https://github.com/neilrackett/atarist-pong-wars/releases) page.
+Alternatively, try it online from drive C of our [Atari ST in 3D](https://labs.mesmotronic.com/atari-st).

+Press Esc to quit.

 ## Build